COUNSELING AND HUMAN SERVICES

 The major in sociology with social work specialization is designed as a broad liberal arts base for professions such as law, education, medicine, social work and counseling.
 The Christ-centered focus found in all programs at Point University is similarly present in the sociology program, as the field of social work allows for a perfect blending of career and calling.

-Internship possibilities are very diverse, including those in children’s homes, state agencies, specialized church ministries, counseling facilities, women’s shelters, ministries for the handicapped, hospices, teen centers, specialized camps, and more.
+Internship possibilities are very diverse, including those in children’s homes, state agencies, specialized church ministries, counseling facilities, women’s shelters, ministries for the handicapped, hospices, teen centers, specialized camps, local/state/federal law enforcement agencies and more.
 The goal is to align the internship site as closely as possibility with the student’s future goals.

 Sometimes, an internship opens the door for future employment.
 A successful internship, at least, provides one more reference and experience resource for both graduate-level education and employment possibilities.